Community Climate Fund Success Stories

 Amount awarded: £2,082

 The Community Climate Fund has supported developments for a drought resistant sensory garden in Horsham Park.
 Watch their video on Twitter that explains their intentions for the grant.
-You can also follow project updates via their website.
+The area is free to access and you can follow any project updates via their website:

 Greening Steyning